 - Medical care: Some doctors and dentists will give you a discount if you pay cash at the time of service.

 - Credit card interest: If you’ve been making payments on time and have a decent credit score, ask the cardholder to lower your interest rate.
-(And while you’re at it, look for a better deal on a credit card — such as one that pays rewards.)
+And while you’re at it, stop by our Solutions Center and look for a better deal on a credit card — such as one that pays rewards.

 - The cable bill: Call up the provider and ask for a lower rate.
 Emphasize your other options, such as switching to competing cable companies or dropping cable in favor of Netflix and Hulu.